rothgar/advanced-aws-cli-examples/README.md

-# A collection of advanced AWS CLI commands and queries
+# Advanced AWS CLI usage examples

 This repo is a collection of hard won [AWS CLI](https://aws.amazon.com/cli/) commands that can be used as starting points for your own use cases.